-Have you suffered considerable losses in a hit and run accident and don't know who to turn to?
+Have you suffered considerable losses in a hit-and-run accident and don't know who to turn to?
 Are you feeling helpless and abandoned?
 Do not give up hope.
-Reach out to the compassionate Atlanta car accident attorneys at the Grant Law Office today.
+Reach out to the compassionate Atlanta car accident lawyers at the Grant Law Office today.
 We can help you either find the driver responsible for the crash or explore alternative options for compensation.
 With our assistance, you can get back on your feet in no time at all.

-Our legal team consists of attorneys who have spent multiple decades practicing personal injury law in Georgia.
-There is no substitute for experience.
-If you want quality legal guidance from a firm with a proven track record of success, contact our office today.
-We offer free, comprehensive case reviews at (866) 249-5513 or (404) 995-3955.
+Our legal team consists of attorneys who have spent decades practicing personal injury law in Georgia.
+There is no substitute for our experience.
+If you want quality legal guidance from a firm with a proven track record of success, contact our office and speak with a member of our team.
+We offer free, comprehensive case reviews at (404) 995-3955.

 - Stop or immediately return to the scene and provide identification and registration information;